 The Company's international securities clearance and settlement activities are funded with operating cash or with short-term bank loans in the form of overdraft facilities.
-At December 31, 2019, there was \$45.6 million outstanding under these facilities at a weighted average interest rate of approximately 4.5% associated with international settlement activities.
-These short-term bank loan balances are included within Short-term borrowings on the Consolidated Statement of Financial Condition.
+At December 31, 2020, there was \$28.7 million associated with international settlement activities outstanding under these facilities at a weighted average interest rate of approximately 2.4%.
+At December 31, 2019, there was \$45.6 million associated with international settlement activities outstanding under these facilities outstanding under these facilities at a weighted average interest rate of approximately 4.5%.
+These short-term bank loan balances are included within Short-term borrowings on the Consolidated Statements of Financial Condition.